Managing extensions

 parameter.

-To change extensions for a database, provide their list in the --extensions
+To update extensions for a database, provide their list in the --extensions

-argument of a CLI command.
-In this case, extensions that are not included in the list will be disabled.
+argument of the CLI command.
+The extensions that are not on the list will be disabled.

 yc managed-postgresql database update <DB_name> \